7 At Home Date Night Ideas for Married Couples (WITHOUT the Television). Find romantic date ideas for married couples.

 Below is your at home date night ideas for married couples list – use these ideas for when you're setting up money quickies to discuss your marriage and money.

 Psssst: Can't afford a babysitter for the night?
 If your kiddos are a bit older than ours, try out this idea for Babysitter in a Bag to keep them occupied.
 While this particular article is about leaving this Babysitter in a Bag for your ACTUAL babysitter to use, what you can do instead is to create a similar bag but ONLY bring it out on nights that you're carving out time for you + your spouse.
 That way there's some novelty to keep them more interested.

 Cheap Date Night Ideas at Home

 Perhaps you're looking for not only date night ideas that are at home out of convenience (it's a lot to find a sitter), but you also want them to be cheap, too.

 That's why each of these ideas listed below is with that in mind.

 Pick up those hotel-like small bottles of wine and single bottles of beer you can get in liquor stores so that you can get a large variety without breaking the bank.
 Then pick up an assortment of finger foods, or have fondue night (cheese + wine = yum!).

 With a Twist, Please: Go to your local warehouse-type alcohol store, and pick small wine bottles and single beers from each of the countries you've visited as a couple together.
 Not stepped outside of the great ol' US together?
 Choose beers and wines from states you've visited, or even local breweries and vineyards.

 Date Night Plan #2: Impromptu Photo Sesh

 Ready for giggles?
 Ready to see your beau in a whole new light?
 Target your loved one through a lens.
-Try different backgrounds, try different yard locations, try lots of different things.
+Try different backgrounds (don't be afraid to hang some sheets!), try different yard locations, try lots of different things.